hasanmk52/algorithms/README.md

 ### Algorithm Questions

-* Covers solutions in Java for some common interview problems.
+* Covers solutions in Java for some common interview problems in topics such Dynamic Programming, String manipulation, Greedy etc.